AustenLamacraft/Theories-of-Quantum-Matter/README.md

 # Theories of Quantum Matter

-Material for the course Theories of Quantum Matter at the University of Cambridge.
+Material for a Part III Physics course at the University of Cambridge, running in Michaelmas 2016.

 1. `docs` contains the files for the Jekyll site, currently living [here](http://tqm.usertest.mws3.csx.cam.ac.uk/Theories-of-Quantum-Matter/).